MultiQC/MultiQC/docs/core/reports/customisation.md

 The section ID is the string appended to the URL when clicking a report section in the navigation.

 For example, the GATK module has a section with the title _"Compare Overlap"_.
-When clicking that in the report's left hand side navigation, the web browser URL has `#gatk-compare-overlap` appended.
+When clicking that in the report's left-hand side navigation, the web browser URL has `#gatk-compare-overlap` appended.
 Here, you would add `gatk-compare-overlap` to the `remove_sections` config.
 :::